solana-labs/solana-program-library/governance/README.md

+> This repo still exists in archived form, but the maintained version has now relocated to: https://github.com/Mythic-Project/solana-program-library/tree/master/governance

 # SPL Governance

 SPL Governance is a program the chief purpose of which is to provide core building blocks and primitives to create